-LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local schoo effective manner.
-I initiatives in an Individual rarely or never supports the local school initiatives in a effective manner. an Individual sometimes supports, in an effective Special Education and English Language Learne school's Student Support Team, and all student er programs, the Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs the school's Student Support Team, and all students with 504 plans Individual sometimes promotes high academic expectations, in an effective manner, for all stu Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.
-I
+Individual sometimes supports the local school initiatives in an effective manner.

+Individual rarely or never supports the local school initiatives in an effective manner.

+Individual sometimes supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
+Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.

+Individual sometimes promotes high academic and behavioral expectations, in an effective manner, for all students.

+Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.

-COMMITMENT TO THE SCHOOL COMMUNITY
+CSC COMMITMENT TO THE SCHOOL COMMUNITY

-CSC 4

-PARTNERSHIP WITH FAMILIES (FOR TEACHERS ONLY)
+CSC 4 PARTNERSHIP WITH FAMILIES (FOR TEACHERS ONLY)

 Teacher meets Level 3 expectations AND extends impact by finding new and innovative ways to foster engagement with students' families and/or by dedicating a truly exceptional amount of time and energy towards partnering with them.
 Teacher consistently engages students' families as valued partners in an effective manner.